Kinds-of-Intelligence-CFI/animal-ai/docs/FAQ.md

 python --version
 ```

-If you are using a different version of Python, please install Python 3.9 for the optimal experience.

 ## 4. File Not Found Error

 Seeing `FileNotFoundError: [Errno 2] No such file or directory: 'AnimalAI/AnimalAI.app'`?
 Ensure the `AnimalAI` folder is in the same directory as your Python script.